-Salaried Individuals and other non-audit tax payers are required do Income Tax Return Filing compulsorily before 31st July for the year ended 31st March (i.e., for the year ended 31st March, 2014 due date is 31st July 2014).
+Salaried Individuals and other non-audit tax payers are required do Income Tax Return Filing compulsorily before 31st July for the year ended 31st March.
+However, For AY 2015-16, CBDT has extended the due date to 31st August 2015. (i.e., for the year ended 31st March, 2015 due date is 31st August 2015).

 Every individual whose income before allowing deductions and exemptions exceeds the basic exemption limit are required to do Income Tax Return Filing .
 However, ITR filing is required even if full tax has been deducted at source or there is no liability to pay further tax and have no other income.
 Moreover, Income Tax Return Filing of income is always advisable as well as maintaining of Income Tax file even when there is no compulsory requirement as it helps to access many financial benefits easily such as bank credits etc.

 The Income tax department has made income tax return filing in India easier, by introducing the e-filing income tax return facility.
 As a result of this Online Income Tax filing facility now almost 98% returns are being accepted by the income tax department without any question.
 Every assesses should prefer e-filing income tax return to avail full benefits associated with it and to remain hassle free.

 With e-filing income tax return the processing speed is really quick and it helps to keep personal information private, get instant notification of Income Tax Return receipt, check the status of tax return or tax refund and get acknowledgment receipt immediately.
 Moreover, online income tax return allows to pay taxes at any time and from anywhere through the net-banking account without being in the long queue at the Bank.
 So, by opting online income tax return filing one can save a lot of precious time, money and energy.